FAQ Animation

 Let me tell you a story.
 In the early days there was a Cleveland musician into electronica who was going to New York to make his name.
 First thing he did was buy a pair of sunglasses to wear when he got off the plane.
 I have never forgotten that story.
 It seems to crystallize my feelings in re 'avant' anything.

 It has to also be said that 'avant-garage' was a useful term to adopt in that it summarizes what has always been considered to be the bipolar schism of Ubu: art and pop.
 Now, we have never considered these poles to be in any way significant.
 We like pop music.
-We like 'art' - difficult - music.
+We like art music, ie. difficult music.
 What's the big deal?
 We love hard groove rock with hooks and choruses and all that stuff.
 We love making abstract noise and playing with structure and narrative.
 What exactly is so strange about any of that?
 Who says these are 'poles'?
 Who makes the rules?
 We do.

 The media pigeonholes because most of what they busy themselves with is meant to be pigeonholed.
 It's consciously produced to fit into a pigeonhole.
 The media can't be blamed for that.
 Of course the media works to templates.
 The classic recent example was the hoax Chamber of Commerce press conference staged in Washington.
 The major news agencies and networks were there eagerly writing down everything the hoaxer said.
 They were delighted because the hoaxer was giving them the template they wanted to report.
 When an official of the actual Chamber of Commerce showed up to inform all assembled that this was a malicious hoax, one reporter told him to shut up and let the hoaxer finish because they had a deadline.
 They didn't care what they were going to report was a lie.
 The lie fit what they wanted to report.
 It fit the pigeonhole.
 The Media produce and promote the Universe of Lies.
 That they can be blamed for.